sovware/directorist/readme.txt

 👉 **Listing CSV Import/Export with Custom Field:** The new Directorist allows you to import listings with custom fields from the CSV file for no cost.
 Listing import and migrating to Directorist from another directory plugin is more effective now.
 Moreover, CSV export has also been added therefore domain switching, exporting to local is no longer a big deal!

-👉 **Beginner Friendly:** Thoughtfully designed user-interface lets users to operate the plugin with zero coding skills and get the most compelling user experience.
+👉 **Beginner Friendly:** Thoughtfully designed user interface lets users operate the plugin with zero coding skills and get the most compelling user experience.
 This beginner-friendly plugin provides you a simple setup wizard to get you started.

-👉 **Monetize and Earn:** Expand your business with our amazing monetization features that allows you to create an additional income stream and generate unlimited revenue flow.
+👉 **Monetize and Earn:** Expand your business with our amazing monetization features that allow you to create an additional income stream and generate unlimited revenue flow.

 👉 **Highly Extensible and Customizable:** Enhance the functionalities of your directory site with robust extensions and customize using the most popular page builder— Elementor.